coding test

 Coding tests are an important part of the recruitment process, particularly for professions that demand programming expertise.
 These tests assist companies in determining a candidate’s ability to write code, solve problems, and apply programming principles.
 Coding tests assess a candidate’s knowledge of coding languages, problem-solving skills, and algorithmic thinking.
 These exams can be given at any point during the hiring process, from the basic screening to final interviews.

-What is a coding test?
+What is a Coding Test?

 Coding exams, also known as programming tests or coding assessments, are evaluations that are used to determine a candidate’s ability to write code, solve issues, and apply programming ideas.
 These exams are frequently used in the hiring process for technical professions, particularly in software development and other IT-related fields.
 A major goal of coding exams is accurately assessing a candidate’s knowledge of programming languages, as well as their problem-solving abilities, in ways a resume can’t provide.